 If you don’t come to Canada as a visitor, student or worker within that time, you may need to do another exam.”

-It would be a shame to miss out on your Working Holiday adventure because your port of entry (POE) letter has just expired!
+Don’t book a flight that arrives on the day before/the day of your POE letter expiring.
+Flight cancellations or delays do happen, and so do strikes, last-minute health issues, etc. It would be a shame to miss out on your Working Holiday adventure because your POE letter has just expired!

 4. Plan for a long enough stopover

 Your Working Holiday permit will be activated at the first port of entry in Canada.
-For instance, if you’re flying from Sydney to Los Angeles, and then from Los Angeles to Winnipeg with a stopover in Toronto (… bring snacks and load your device with movies!), you will go through immigration and have your Working Holiday permit activated in Toronto.
+For instance, if you’re flying to Winnipeg with a stopover in Toronto, you will have to go through immigration and activate your Working Holiday permit in Toronto.
+Ordinarily, a two-hour stopover is enough time to catch a connecting flight to Winnipeg.
+However, you will be spending more time at immigration than the average traveller, so you must plan for a longer stopover.

 5. Understand the travel declaration process